 Most sinus infections resolve independently within 2–3 weeks.
 During this time, it is important to give the body ample opportunity to fight infection.
 Avoiding exertion and resting where possible may hasten recovery.

 Nasal irrigation is a process often used to ease the symptoms of sinusitis.
-According to recent research, using a neti pot with a saline solution can get rid of some symptoms of chronic sinusitis.
+Research suggests using a neti pot with a saline solution can eliminate some symptoms of chronic sinusitis.

 Follow the directions supplied with your specific neti pot.
 Here are general directions: